 - Females carry their tail at a 40-degree angle

 - The muff and beard form three, well-rounded, separate lobes

 - Wattles are very small or completely absent

 Caring for Ameraucana Chickens

-My formula for success has been to give chickens plenty of room, a clean pen, plenty of fresh water and food, access to the outdoors in the warmer months and to collect the eggs daily.
-Generally speaking, if the chickens have these things, they're less susceptible to disease, boredom and less likely to hurt each other.
+My formula for success has been to give chickens plenty of room, a clean pen, plenty of fresh water and food, access to the outdoors in the warmer months, and daily egg collection.
+Generally speaking, if the chickens have these things, they're less susceptible to disease and boredom, and are less likely to hurt each other.